 Charity Work

-At the end of the first half of the autumn term, School Council encouraged everyone to bring in a tin or packet of food to support our Harvest Appeal.
+At the end of the first half of the autumn term, the Rights Respecting School Council Champions encouraged everyone to bring in a tin or packet of food to support the Harvest Appeal.

 Anti-Bullying Week

-The week beginning 14th November is anti-bullying week.
-We will be starting the week with Odd Socks Day, talking about the impact of being kind in our assembly time and finishing the week off by raising money for Children in Need.
+The week beginning 14 th November was anti-bullying week.
+We started the week with Odd Socks Day, talking about the impact of being kind in our assembly time and finishing the week off by raising money for Children in Need.
+We ensured that all pupils could define bullying: bullying is hurtful, purposeful and repeated and a bullying survey was carried out.
+Mr Wedgbury, the behaviour lead followed up with any children who said they had been bullied.

-On Monday 5th December 2022, school council representatives from KS2 will be attending a School Council Conference at Stratford Circus, meeting up with other school council reps from across the borough.
-At the event, they will be exploring:
+On Monday 12 th June 2023, KS1 school council representatives from across the borough attended a School Council Conference at Stratford Youth Zone, meeting up with other pupils from across the borough.
+At the event, they explored: